2022 Gartner® Magic Quadrant™ SIEM

-Business analytics is often modeled as having four distinct stages: descriptive, diagnostic, predictive and prescriptive analytics - although some sources include additional types such as decision analytics or planning analytics.
+Business analytics is often modeled as having four distinct stages: descriptive, diagnostic, predictive and prescriptive analytics - although, some sources include additional types, such as decision analytics or planning analytics.
 In the four-stage model, descriptive analytics is used to aggregate and summarize historical data that may yield useful insights and information.
-This is exactly the function of business intelligence, so it can be said that business intelligence and descriptive analytics are the same thing.
+This is exactly the function of business intelligence, so it can be said that business intelligence and descriptive analytics are the same things.
 In that sense, business intelligence is a sub-part of business analytics.

 Business intelligence does not include diagnostic functionality or predictive algorithms.
 It provides answers to concrete, fact-based questions such as: